Requirements for U.S. Citizens and Permanent Residents applying to the Spanish Graduate Program (MA or Ph.D.)

 African American and Hispanic doctoral candidates (US citizens only) are encouraged to apply simultaneously to our Program and the McKnight Doctoral Fellowship Program.

-The application deadline is January 15th of each year.
+The application deadline for the McKnight Fellowship is January 15th.

 Visit FEF Online for more information.